 In the wrongful death claim process, the people involved are:

-- The plaintiff: This is anyone from the family of the deceased that wishes to seek financial compensation.
+- The plaintiff: This is anyone from the family of the deceased that wish to seek financial compensation.
 Ideally, this person would also be an executor of the estate of the deceased or an authorized personal representative.

 - The defendant: The negligent person that is responsible for the death of the loved one.